-- bash - What is the purpose of in a shell command? - Stack Overflow
+- What does set -e mean in a Bash script? - Stack Overflow

 - How to compare strings in Bash - Stack Overflow